aodhanlutetiae/dj/excel2.md

 <br />
 >=COUNTIF(B2:B195, '\*university\*')

 'Count if' will count a cell *only* if it meets a criterion.
-Here the cell needs to contain the word 'university' (the * is a wildcard and means anything can appear right before or right after the word).
+Here the cell needs to contain the word 'university' if it's to be counted (the * is a wildcard and means anything can appear right before or right after the word).

 You can also just use CMD / CTRL + F to **Find** the word and count each occurrence (here there are only six instances of the word).